MicrosoftDocs/security/security-docs/engineering/threat-modeling-with-dev-ops.md

 # Integrating threat modeling with DevOps

-This post is authored by Simone Curzi, Anthony Nevico, Jonathan Davis, and Rafael Pazos Rodriguez
+This post is authored by Simone Curzi, Anthony Nevico, Jonathan Davis, Rafael Pazos Rodriguez, and Ben Hanson

 ## Introduction